nakabonne/site/content/posts/take-a-walk-the-go-ast.md

 .
 Rparen: -
 }
 ```
-A declaration of import is represented by the AST node type `ast.GenDecl`, which implements the `ast.Decl` interface.
+A declaration of import is represented by the AST node type [`*ast.GenDecl`](https://pkg.go.dev/go/ast?tab=doc#GenDecl), which implements the `ast.Decl` interface.
 `ast.GenDecl` represents all declarations except for functions; That is, import, const, var, and type.

-`Tok` represents a lexical token — which is specifies what the declaration is about depending on its implementation (IMPORT or CONST or TYPE or VAR).
+`Tok` represents a lexical token — which is specifies what the declaration is about (IMPORT or CONST or TYPE or VAR).
-This AST Node tells us that the import declaration is on line 3 in dummy.go.
+This AST Node tells us that the import declaration is on line 3 in `dummy.go`.

 Let's visit `ast.GenDecl` in depth-first order.
 Take a look `*ast.ImportSpec`, the next Node.

-#### *ast.ImportSpec
+#### ast.ImportSpec

 ```go
 *ast.ImportSpec {